Azure-Samples/active-directory-dotnet-demo-tdlr-usersync/README.md

 author: dstrockis
 ---

-# Demo - To-do list reimagined web app
+# Demo - To-do list reimagined admin web portal
 This code sample is one of three referenced in the Azure AD sessions of the [Microsoft Cloud Roadshow](https://www.microsoftcloudroadshow.com/).
 Recordings of these sessions will be available shortly [here](https://mva.microsoft.com/en-US/training-courses/add-identity-into-your-cloudbased-apps-13989).
 We recommend you watch one of these recordings to understand the purpose and goals of this code sample.

 To-Do List Reimagined (tdlr;) is a new cloud service that allows users to store and manage a list of tasks.
 It integrates with Azure AD in order to provide enterprise features to its customers that have an existing Azure AD tenant.
 These features include: